Cybersecurity and COVID-19: Online Safety Tips for Kids at Home

-Cyberthreats and attackers may not be on the minds of your kids when they are accessing public WiFi.
+Cyberthreats and attackers may not be on the minds of your kids when they are accessing public Wi-Fi.
 Discuss the importance of avoiding these networks, and how the lack of security makes everyone who connects susceptible to cybercriminals.
-If you do need to connect to public WiFi, be sure to use a virtual private network.
+If you do need to connect to public WiFi, be sure to use a virtual public network.

 - Do not overshare personal information.